Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Experiments

 \subsection{\statusWIP{Speech-Gesture Alignment Benchmark}}

 We also conduct the speech-gesture alignment evaluation as outlined in \cref{ssec:protocol-speech-gesture-alignment}.
-We report bootstrapped 95\% confidence intervals for audio mismatching scores, which are the weighted preference accuracy for the matched stimulus, independently computed for each condition, with strong preference votes counting twice.
-For more details, please refer to \cref{sssec:appropriateness-statistics}.
+We report bootstrapped 95\% confidence intervals for audio mismatching scores, which are the weighted accuracies of preferring the matched stimulus, independently computed for each condition, with strong preference votes counting twice.
+For more details, please refer to the Appendix.